Deucedadorian/06-Server-Side-APIs-Weather-Dashboard/README.md

 ## Description

-This app allows you to search for currnet and future weather conditions by city name.
+This app allows you to search for current and future weather conditions by city name.
 Once a city has been searched, the city is saved to local storage and I button is appended to the search section.
 When the button is clicked, the app will reload data for that city.

 ## Link to deployed App